mishelashala/intro-to-ddd/README.md

 ## Architectural Ideas Behind DDD

-Early versions of DDD relied heavily on OOP design patterns and a layered architecture[^4].
+Early versions of DDD relied heavily on OOP design patterns and a layered architecture[^onion].
 This architecture is composed of three layers:

 - domain
 - application